 Now Available in Special Collections:

 Sami Boulos arrived first in the United States as a visiting student in 1955, and then returned as a doctoral candidate in 1957.
 After completing his degree in New York, he secured a teaching position at the State University of New York.
-One of the earliest Egyptian immigrants to the United States, Dr. Sami Boulos was one of the founders of the Coptic American Association (1963 – 1971) and is today a prolific author and generous mentor.
+One of the earliest Egyptian immigrants to the United States, Dr. Sami Boulos was one of the founders of the Coptic Association of America (1963 – 1971) and is today a prolific author and generous mentor.

-In March 2005, a dozen Coptic immigrants who had initially settled in the New York/New Jersey area (but now some living across multiple states) met in Dr. Maher Kamel’s home in New Jersey to record their memories and to supply documents regarding the formation of the Coptic American Association.
+In March 2005, a dozen Coptic immigrants who had initially settled in the New York/New Jersey area (but now some living across multiple states) met in Dr. Maher Kamel’s home in New Jersey to record their memories and to supply documents regarding the formation of the Coptic Association of America.
 This book is the result of that project.
 It documents the oral, textual, and biographic history of those initial immigrants; who gathered in New York, formed the Association, and met in search of social and spiritual community in a new environment.
 Dr. Boulos’ book also includes a wealth of scanned primary documents, which make up approximately the last third of the volume.

 Shawky Karas arrived with his family as a graduate student in New Jersey in the late 1950s.
 Dr. Karas is remembered as the “father” of Coptic activism in the diaspora.
 He founded the American Coptic Association (1974 – ), remained its president after he later became professor and director of research in behavioral sciences at Southern Connecticut State College, New Haven, and has inspired and encouraged like-minded organizations in Canada and Australia.
 Dr. Karas passed away in 2003.